The Wreckage on the Shore

 Why We Resist What Would Help

-Think about what traditional treatment looks like to someone whose system is organized around fighting crushing control: mandated attendance, required compliance, rules that must be followed, authority figures who claim to know what’s best, demands for submission (“admit you’re powerless”).
-This is not experienced as help.
-It’s experienced as the exact crushing control that activated the pattern in the first place.
+People with defiance patterns resist help precisely because help comes from authority, and authority is the enemy.
+Traditional treatment—mandated attendance, required compliance, authority figures who claim to know what’s best, demands for submission (“admit you’re powerless”)—is experienced as the exact dominating control that activated the pattern in the first place.

 The Polar Bear: Archetype of Fierce Healing